Creating labs with checker

 Hints

 Hints are expressed in the info hints field.
-This field must be an array (in JSON its value must begin with [ and end with ]).
+This field must be an array (its value must begin with [ and end with ]).
 Inside the array is a list of hint objects.
 Each hint object describes a hint, and they are checked in the order given (so the earliest matching hint always takes precedence).
-If you use JSON format, each hint object begins with {, has a set of fields, and ends with }.
+Each hint object begins with {, has a set of fields, and ends with }.

 Format for a hint